sm354/Human-Pose-Estimation/README.md

 # **Human Pose Estimation**

 In this work we aim to track body motions in real time using novel dress (called MOCAP suit) and deep learning models.
-Here we briefly mention about how to create the MOCAP suit, how the training dataset is created, and the results obtained using U-Net. **[Report](./Report.pdf)** includes the exact details of the work.
+Here we briefly mention about the MOCAP suit, the checkerboard dataset (we created), and the results obtained using U-Net. **[Report](./Report.pdf)** includes the exact details of the work.
+This research work was carried out under the guidance of [Prof. Rahul Garg](https://www.cse.iitd.ac.in/~rahulgarg/).

 ## [Checkerboard Pattern](./Checkerboard-pattern)